glenachulish/bardachd-docs/support.md

 ## What Bàrdachd does not do

-No accounts, no subscription, no advertising, no analytics, and no connection to the internet of any kind.
+No accounts, no subscription, no advertising, no analytics.